-Year-round, the Department of Otolaryngology at IU School of Medicine offers educational and professional development experiences year-round, including weekly Grand Rounds, where faculty, residents, medical students and guest speakers give presentations on the latest in medicine and research.
+The Department of Otolaryngology—Head and Neck Surgery offers educational and professional development experiences year-round, including weekly Grand Rounds, where faculty, residents, medical students and guest speakers give presentations on the latest in medicine and research.
 The department also hosts annual events, including an Anatomy and Histopathology Course that’s offered in July, and the Manion-Lingeman Lecture and Research Seminar each spring semester.

 Anatomy and Histopathology of the Head, Neck and Temporal Bone